sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/notifications.md

 ## How it works

 Notifications are coupled with actions and provide instant feedback to the action results.
-Moodle notifications are shown right above the actionable content or overlaying the user interface for JavaScript related actions.
+PowerEduc notifications are shown right above the actionable content or overlaying the user interface for JavaScript related actions.

 ## Example